uyuni-project/uyuni/testsuite/documentation/guidelines.md

 * `testsuite/features/profiles`: Docker and Kiwi profiles picked up from this git repository directly by SUSE Manager
 * `testsuite/config`: contains the Cucumber profiles

 ### Cucumber profiles

-In order to filter by team focus areas our test suite, we have a list of cucumber profiles that are filtering, by a tag with the same name, all the Cucumber features that fits on this focus area.
+In order to filter by team focus areas our test suite, we have a list of cucumber profiles that are filtering, by a tag with the same name, all the Cucumber features that fits in this focus area.

-You can see on this file `testsuite/config/cucumber.yml` the list of profiles.
+You can see in the file `testsuite/config/cucumber.yml` the list of profiles.

 ### Grouping steps